Kate plays surrogate mother on school bus ride to National Portrait Gallery

 The future Queen became buddies with Grace, aged five, during the bus ride from All Souls Church of England Primary School in nearby Fitzrovia, central London, but the youngster did not realise the identity of the special guest.

-Kensington Palace provided the executive minibus for the reception class children and Kate even the youngsters dress, putting on jumpers.
+Kensington Palace provided the executive minibus for the reception class children and Kate helped the youngsters dress, putting on jumpers and her office later posted a social media video showing Kate introducing herself on the bus and asking the children if they had their seatbelts on.

+Liz Smith, the NPG’s director of learning and engagement, said of Kate: “I think she was one of the group today, an unusual situation she was part of the school party – one of the mums and the helpers.”

 Kate met museum executives from across the country who will be launching their own projects based on the framework, and told them: “I’m really excited to be using portraiture to be able to explore social and emotional skills because I feel it’s such an untapped potential.